-Power Manager is a service from Futurehome that optimizes the power consumption of selected devices (loads), based on the spot price and grid tariffs, in order to reduce the total energy cost, without compromising the household's comfort or needs.
-The optimization is based on information about the household's behavior and needs, which is entered into the Power Manager panel.
+Power Manager is a service from Futurehome that optimises the power consumption of selected devices (loads), based on the spot price and grid tariffs, to reduce the total energy cost, without compromising the household's comfort or needs.
+The optimisation is based on information about the household's behaviour and needs, which is entered into the Power Manager.

 Note: For this service to work, you MUST disable all automations based on spot price and/or power that affect the devices you add in the Power Manager.

 Namron Zigbee Touch Thermostat (el number 4512752 and 4512753)

 Futurehome/Connecte 16A puck relay (connected to water boiler)